CodeByToby/alis/README.md

 - Formatting a disk and creating partitions;
 - Choosing between a swap file, partition or no swap;
 - Configuring internet;
-- Installing base Arch system, including the bootloader;
+- Installing base Arch system, including the bootloader (of user's choice);
 - Setting locale, timezone and keymap for the console;
 - Configuring pacman post-install.